pococms/website/docs/technical-overview.md

 The heart of PocoCMS' code that generates HTML from Markdown is an incredibly well-written Go Package named [Goldmark](https://github.com/yuin/goldmark), by a super-intelligent being from the future named [Yuin](https://github.com/yuin) who pretends to be human so the rest of us feel better.
-While poorly documented on this site, PocoCMS employs many extensions to Markdown
+PocoCMS employs many extensions to Markdown
 including:

 * [goldmark/extension](github.com/yuin/goldmark/extension)